The Colony of Good Hope

-In The Colony of Good Hope, Kim Leine explores what happens when two cultures confront one another.
+Translated from Danish by Martin Aitken, Kim Leine's The Colony of Good Hope explores what happens when two cultures confront one another.
 In a distant colony, under the harshest conditions, the overwhelming forces of nature meet the vices of man.

 Praise for The Prophets of Eternal Fjord:

 'From the outset of his career, Kim Leine established himself as a Scandinavian literary figure without precedent.'

 A superb novel . . .
 A raw, hugely powerful chronicle of lives lived on the edge . . .
 Has a grandeur and a compass that few novels this year will match.